spacelift-io/user-documentation/docs/integrations/cloud-providers/aws.md

 ![Within AWS IAM, click Create role](<../../assets/screenshots/Screen Shot 2022-07-21 at 2.48.55 PM.png>)

 !!! hint
     To allow this integration to access multiple AWS accounts, you can extend this role to have cross-account permissions to the target accounts.
-See [AWS documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_cross-account-with-roles.html) for more details.
+See [AWS documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_cross-account-with-roles.html){: rel="nofollow"} for more details.

 #### Configure Trust Policy